fumieval/rhythm-game-tutorial/draft.md

 However, there are few tutorials to create such kind of games.
 Even if there are, they might be too old, or written in non-English, or/and work only in Windows.

-This tutorial focuses on creating a rhythm game without the pain of manipulating audio stuff.
+This tutorial focuses on creating a rhythm game without pain.
 Don't be surprised, we use Haskell to do that.

 This tutorial has two parts.

 * In Part I, we build a very simple rhythm game.
 We use the Call engine to develop.
-* Part II introduces some technical backgrounds (graphics, signal processing, lens and so on) that support Part I.
+* Part II introduces some technical backgrounds (graphics, audio) that support Part I.

 I'd be happy if this tutorial helps your curiosity to create a game.